naninovel/docs/docs/api/index.md

 ## gosub

 #### Summary
-Jumps the novel script playback to the provided path and saves the path to the global state;  @return actions use this info to redirect to action after the last goto action.
+Jumps the novel script playback to the provided path and saves the path to the global state;  @return actions use this info to redirect to action after the last invoked gosub action.
 Useful for invoking a repeating set of actions multiple times.

 #### Parameters